-The New Jersey Flute Society, established in 2009, is a non-profit organization dedicated to promoting excellence in flute performance and pedagogy.
-Our focus is to provide an encouraging environment for students, amateurs, and professionals alike, and to highlight New Jersey flutists and flute communities.
+Established in 2009, The New Jersey Flute Society is a nonprofit organization dedicated to promoting excellence in flute performance and pedagogy.
+Our focus is providing an encouraging environment for students, amateurs and professionals alike, and highlighting New Jersey flutists and flute communities.

 BOARD OF DIRECTORS